 The Emperor’s New Clothes.
 Hans Christian Andersen wrote an amusing tale for children, yes, but if we extrapolate a bit — and it doesn’t take much — then we have a model for all sorts of things we adults get up to on a regrettably regular basis.
 The split between rhetoric and reality is the fundamental issue, and that split gapes wide in the ideology of our modern world like the maw of an enormous hippopotamus.
 If we’re going to tackle it — and we are, Bridget, so fasten that seat belt, babes — we better eat our spinach like Popeye because damn, we’ve got our work cut out for us.
 I’m breaking out in a sweat just thinking about it.

 You may be surprised at my choice of entry point for discussion of the personal level, but I find no more apt example of the fragility that ensues when the civilization one inhabits plays fast-and-loose with reality.
 (You can capitalize the “r” of the last word in the previous sentence, if you like; my point still remains valid.)
-The example is: depression.
+The example that seems most apt to me is: depression.

 - The human race will irreversibly damage the Planet’s biosphere within a span of time that includes the lives of the next three generations, whose existence will become increasingly nightmarish

 - The capitalist system currently in general force worldwide will prevent any serious change in economic structures that could lower the number of children who die annually from starvation

 - From an environmental standpoint it would be best if a goodly percentage of the human race simply dropped dead — say, 80%.
 Or maybe 90% — because like any mammalian wildlife population they can’t control their urges and the numbers will start to rocket skyward as soon as the die-off occurs